 Heather joined the Weiss Agency directly from GreenStone Media, LLC, where she was Vice President, Programming.

 In 2013 Talkers Magazine awarded Heather with the prestigious “Judy Jarvis Memorial Award for Outstanding Contributions to Talk Radio by a Woman,” also known as “Woman of the Year”.
-Radio Ink Magazine has selected Heather as one of the Most Influential Women in Radio every year since 2014.
+Radio Ink Magazine has selected Heather as one of the Most Influential Women in Radio every year since 2014, and she was named as one of Radio’s Top 20 Leaders by Radio Ink in 2024.
 Heather was on the cover of Radio Ink’s June 2017 Most Influential Women in Radio issue.
 She is a 2015 recipient of Hofstra University’s George M. Estabrook Distinguished Service Award.
 In 2019 Heather was inducted into the WRHU Radio Hall of Fame.
-In 2021, Heather was one of the first awardees of the “Sheros in Media” Award from the Multicultural Media and Correspondents Association.
+In 2021, Heather was one of the first awardees of the “Sheroes in Media” Award from the Multicultural Media and Correspondents Association.

 A graduate of Hofstra University, she is President of the Executive Board of Hofstra University’s Alumni Organization, and has previously served as both Vice President for Programs and Vice President for Services.
 Heather is a member of both The Lawrence Herbert School of Communication Dean’s Advisory Board and the Women in Leadership Advisory Board.
 She recently completed her term on the Board of Directors of the George M. Estabrook Alumni Association.
 Heather previously served as President of the Lawrence Herbert School of Communication Alumni Association.